 About the Program

 In 2018, the Camargo Foundation organized an international residency program for African-American and African playwrights, The Cultural Diaspora.
 The Program will bring together mid-career/established African and African-American text-based theater artists from opposite ends of the Africanist diaspora to share work, ideas and strategies for surviving as Black artists, without the veil of a white/Western filter, without having to explain themselves, without having to represent an entire group of people, but to explore their craft, their voice and their African-ness in a beautiful, safe, supportive environment with likeminded individuals.

-Four participants from the United States and four from the African continent, all of whom are interested in the intersection and interaction, whether historic or contemporary, between the United States and Africa, will be hosted from May 28 to June 25, 2018 at the Camargo Foundation.
+Four participants from the United States and four from the African continent, all of whom are interested in the intersection and interaction, whether historic or contemporary, between the United States and Africa, were hosted from May 28 to June 25, 2018 at the Camargo Foundation.

 The Program was conceived by playwrights and theatre practitioners Carlyle Brown and Chuck Mike, who are the principal promoters of the residency in its process, outcomes, and aftermath.

 The Program was made possible thanks to the generous support of the Jerome Foundation, the National Endowment for the Arts, the Ford Foundation, and FACE (French American Cultural Exchange).